wranders/go-argon2/README.md

 ## What is go-argon2 and how do I use it

-This package is a interface for the `argon2` key derivation function using [`golang.org/x/crypto/argon2`](https://golang.org/x/crypto/argon2), aiming to provide the simplest interface.
+This package is an interface for the `argon2` key derivation function using [`golang.org/x/crypto/argon2`](https://golang.org/x/crypto/argon2), aiming to provide the simplest interface.

 The `Hasher` is what creates password hashes and is configured directly or generated from a comma-separated key-value string (perfect for storage in configuration files).